 - Tips for Beginners Fishkeepers

-Dropsy, swimming bladder diseases, and common constipation might be the cause.
-Many illnesses can cause this.
-You may have to try different foods to try to make your fish eat.
-Live, fresh and frozen foods are excellent choices for sick or recovering fish.
-You can also add in blanched vegetables and change the fish flakes.
+You may have to try different foods to encourage your fish to eat.
+Live, fresh and frozen foods are good choices for sick or recovering fish, and you can also add blanched vegetables or change fish flakes.

 Watching your fish lying upside-down is a significant red light.
 It is an indication that the fish have bladder disease.
 If they are still breathing or trying to move their fins, you may be able to tell if something internal happens.
 Proceed with a good water change, permanently stabilizing the water parameters that enter with the one that leaves.
 Reduce the flow in the aquarium and waiting things out.